gitlabhq/gitlabhq/doc/user/project/import/github.md

 The importer will also import branches on forks of projects related to open pull requests.
 These branches will be imported with a naming scheume similar to GH-SHA-Username/Pull-Request-number/fork-name/branch.
 This may lead to a discrepency in branches compared to the GitHub Repository.
-This is expected.

 ## Importing your GitHub repositories